How to improve your email open rate

-Marketwise recommends careful and very limited use of professional emojis to attract attention 🎯.
+Marketwise recommends very limited use of professional emojis to attract attention.

+Should you personalise the subject line?
 Yes, probably.
 As with capitalisation and Emojis, its about standing out in a busy inbox.
 Personalisation is important, since everyone is programmed to quickly notice their own name.
-It automatically builds some intrigue – “these people know me”.
+It automatically builds some intrigue – “these people know me, do I know them?”.

 Discover this PCR accuracy improvement

 Jenny, discover this PCR accuracy improvement

 The key to personalisation is not to overdo it.

 It will fairly quickly become apparent that the email has been created by a computer, so asking how the weather is in your contacts city , or hoping things are going well at such and such company will likely look fake.

 Use personalisation in a subject line to grab attention only and then continue with your core message.
 The use of A/B testing will confirm if it is being successful for you.

 As we can see above, personalisation is a great way to more deeply engage with a client.
 However, if it goes wrong, it can have a negative impact.
 Consider the contact above is “Jenny McDonald” and now imagine that the contact database is storing first names and last names the wrong way round.
 Now Jenny will see:

 McDonald, discover this PCR accuracy improvement.